Learning and development support from coaches and academic reviewers

 Every project is reviewed and evaluated by a CfA academic reviewer, who returns detailed written feedback to the student within 48 hours to help them understand which competencies they have mastered and where they need to keep working.

-From day one, every student at College for America is assigned a CfA Learning Coach who helps them tackle their degree program.
+From day one, every student at College for America is assigned an advisor who helps them tackle their degree program.

 Advisors are not academic tutors.
 Their job is to work with students to help them learn successful work and study skills; connect the dots between their work, life, and academics; provide support when they hit a roadblock; and help them celebrate their successes and stay motivated.

 Advisors are trained professionals with experience in motivating and helping others succeed in their learning and development.